SQream/sqream_docs/reference/sql/sql_statements/access_control_commands/grant.rst

      - Table
      - Allows a user to run :ref:`delete`, :ref:`truncate` statements to delete data from a table
    * - ``DDL``
-     - Database, Schema, Table, Function
+     - Database, Schema, Table, Function, Saved Query, View, Foreign Table
      - Allows a user to :ref:`alter tables<alter_table>`, rename columns and tables, etc.
    * - ``EXECUTE``
      - Function
      - Allows a user to execute UDFs
    * - ``ALL``
-     - Cluster, Database, Schema, Table, Function
+     - Cluster, Database, Schema, Table, Function, Saved Query, Services, Catalog, Foreign Table
      - All of the above permissions at the respective level

 .. end include